 But where you have what we call sweated trades, you have no organisation, no parity of bargaining, the good employer is undercut by the bad, and the bad employer is undercut by the worst.
 Where those conditions prevail you have not a condition of progress, but a condition of progressive degeneration.

 A century on, the campaign for a living wage is enjoying remarkable success.
-As in 1909, the living wage is not merely a campaigner’s pipe dream, but has re-entered the political mainstream and features prominently in the party manifestos at the 2017 general election.
+As in 1909, the living wage is not merely a campaigner’s pipe dream, but has re-entered the political mainstream and featured prominently in the party manifestos at the 2017 general election.

 But is the resurgence of this term merely a passing fashion, or might it signal a sustainable shift in our approach to wages that could make serious inroads into Britain’s low pay culture?
 In researching my new book on the subject with Laura Valadez, I was struck by the degree to which the story of the past century sheds light on the role that the living wage is playing in today’s political economy.